Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Introduction

 More broadly, the analysis clarifies the distinction between using AI as a task agent that optimizes directly toward an announced objective and using it as a measurement tool that produces inputs for subsequent human evaluation.
 Prompt and workflow designs that deliberately reduce objective conditioning can therefore mitigate machine-driven bias.
 The mechanism we uncover thus bears an analogy to the phenomenon of ``AI sycophancy'' discussed in recent work, e.g., \cite{SharmaEtAl2023Sycophancy}.
 In both cases, large language models adjust their outputs in response to contextual cues about what constitutes a desirable response, rather than adhering to a task-invariant notion of correctness or neutrality.\footnote{In sycophancy, this adjustment manifests as alignment with a user’s stated beliefs or preferences; in our setting, it appears as alignment with an inferred evaluation objective.} The underlying commonality is not intent, but sensitivity to signals about reward or approval embedded in the prompt.
 As a result, both phenomena illustrate how models trained to be helpful and aligned can deviate from neutral information processing when the prompt conveys implicit incentives, even in the absence of explicit instructions or forward-looking information.\footnote{In computer science, related concerns are discussed under reward hacking, specification gaming, and objective misgeneralization, where models optimize inferred proxy objectives rather than the intended task.
 Our setting requires no change in model parameters or rewards; the distortion arises solely from human framing at inference time.} A design choice that weakens alignment with a stated downstream goal can improve statistical validity and out-of-sample reliability.

-While our experimental design makes goal disclosure explicitly controlled, in practice information about downstream use is often conveyed indirectly through prior interactions, repeated prompt patterns, or contextual cues in surrounding instructions, leading the model to form cumulative belief about how its outputs will be used and evaluated.
-The mechanism we document therefore extends beyond the specific prompting variation studied herein.
-A natural implication is that intermediate variables constructed with the aid of AI should, whenever feasible, be generated under prompts that are agnostic to downstream use and evaluated using strict out-of-sample tests.
+In a nutshell, intermediate variables constructed with AI assistance should, whenever feasible, be generated under prompts agnostic to downstream use and evaluated with strict out-of-sample tests.
 Treating LLMs as neutral measurement devices requires not only holding inputs and models fixed, but also constraining the informational environment to limit objective inference by the model beyond the intrinsic requirements of the task.
 In this sense, the challenge is not primarily one of algorithmic bias, but of human accountability in how objectives, context, and evaluation criteria are built in the system.